openstack/magnum/doc/source/user/index.rst

   heapster_enabled is used to enable disable the installation of heapster.
   Ussuri default: true
   Train default: true

+_`metrics_server_chart_tag`
+  Add metrics_server_chart_tag to select the version of the stable/metrics-server chart to install.
+  Ussuri default: v2.8.8

+_`metrics_server_enabled`
+  metrics_server_enabled is used to enable disable the installation of the metrics server.
+To use this service tiller_enabled must be true.
+  Train default: true
+  Stein default: true

 _`cloud_provider_tag`
   This label allows users to select `a specific release for the openstack